ginerorama/Introduction-to-Bioinformatic-for-Biologists/Lesson_2_Creation_Destruction.md

 3. Print the header of the last fasta sequence
 4. How many Proteins sequences contain sequences.fasta ?.
 5. How many secuences contains the motif LLR
+6. Try -B1 option to have a look the name of the sequences that contains the LLR motif.
+All the sequences contains the same number of motif?
-6. Using nano modify the header of the first fasta sequence, remove all words after the tr|A0A060IHA6|A0A060IHA6_9RHIZ ID
+7. Using nano modify the header of the first fasta sequence, remove all words after the tr|A0A060IHA6|A0A060IHA6_9RHIZ ID